levangasviani/Quiz-OOP/QuizWebsite/WebContent/README.txt

 A Pen created at CodePen.io.
-You can find this one at http://codepen.io/ehermanson/pen/KwKWEv.
+You can find this one at http://codepen.io/khadkamhn/pen/ZGvPLo.

- A design for a sign-up/login form using tabs and floating form labels.
+ Design is based from dribble.com http://dribbble.com/shots/2125879-Day-001-Login-Form